- Prerequisites and Terminology

 For this lesson it is assumed that the geoparser is now located inside the

 ~/Documents/Software directory.
-You may however want to adjust these commands by specifying the place where the Geoparser was downloaded to and a different directory you’d like to install it in.
+You may however want to specify a different directory you’d like to install it in and adjust these commands by specifying the place where the Geoparser was downloaded and save at.
 For example if you’d like to create a new directory called

 geoparsing in your home directory and put the Geoparser there, then you would type:

-2. Next, you need to change to the directory containing the
+2. Next, you need to change into the directory containing the

 cd (change directory), e.g.: